Morriswuu/PRJ4-2025-Ind-MorrisWu/README.md

 ## 📅 **Week 2 – Diving into Loops and Functions**

 **Summary**:
-I focused on writing loops, creating functions, and catching errors using `try/except`.
+This week I explored how to use loops, define custom functions, and manage errors using `try/except`.
+I also began outlining how these elements can support real use cases for the Canon project.

 **Activities**: